 We did have another mission, within a week of my story, which was near the Laotian/North Vietnam tri-border, but within the northwestern corner of the DMZ.
-On that mission, while returning, I took a distant photograph of the Razorback, with the Rockpile to its left, obviously looking southeast.
-I was over the DMZ-North Vietnam border when I took it.
 On that mission, two platoons of 101 Avn.
 Group Hueys, Phoenix and Ghostriders, extracted either Hac Bao ARVN's or South Vietnamese Marines.
 Both the Griffins and Redskins provided ARA/Gun support.

 Other than the mission in my story and the subsequent one when I took the photos, the remaining missions I flew were in Laos or the DMZ.
 The SOG teams were apparently reconing future LZ's and targets for the ARVN invasion to Tchepone, Laos.
-On December 29, 1970, we took flak at 4,000 feet climbing away from a PZ southeast of Tchepone.
+On December 29, 1970, we took flak at 3,000 feet climbing away from a PZ southeast of Tchepone.